secretflow/secretflow/docs/developer/design/programming_in_secretflow.md

 **The single controller implementation remains unchanged from the original, and the code does not need any modification.**

 The usage the single controller is very simple.
 You only need to provide the `parties` parameter when `secretflow.init`.
-For the specific usage method, please refer to :py:meth:`~secretflow.driver.init`.
+For the specific usage method, please refer to [sf.init](../../source/secretflow.device.rst#secretflow.device.driver.init).

 The bottom layer of SF encapsulates two sets of primitives, ray and rayfed, which are unified into one.